 The UK has large areas of open access land, including national parks, Areas of Outstanding Natural Beauty, and Forestry England and Forestry and Land Scotland sites.
 The land itself is often owned – by the National Trust, Crown Estate, private estates, or public bodies – so technically permission is required.

 In practice, most landowners take a pragmatic and sympathetic approach.
-The National Trust, for instance, generally allows ashes to be scattered discreetly at many of its outdoor sites.
-Forestry and Land Scotland similarly permits scattering at most of its sites provided you are respectful of the natural environment and don’t leave permanent memorials.
+The National Trust generally allows ashes to be scattered discreetly at many of its outdoor sites.
+Forestry and Land Scotland similarly permits scattering at most of its sites, provided you are respectful of the environment and don’t leave permanent memorials.

 - Keep it discreet and respectful of other visitors